Ramin-Setoodehnia/TORPlus/README.md

 🔁 Passwall Integration

-If Passwall or Passwall2 is detected, a new SOCKS node named "Tor" will be created at 127.0.0.1:9050.
+If Passwall or Passwall2 is Detected, a new SOCKS node named "Tor Plus" will be created at 127.0.0.1:9050.

-Use this node as an outbound proxy within your Passwall setup.
+Use this node as an outbound Proxy within your Passwall setup.

 ---

-🧾 License
+## 📄 License

-Licensed under Ramin-Setoodehnia License
+**Copyright © 2025**
+*This project is licensed under the GPL-3.0 License*